Families frustrated with long execution dates for El Pasoans on death row

 “It was just a lot of emotions that we were going through, from seeing my mom and my dad so distraught of the news that was just broken to them.
 The thought that we were never going to see her again,” said Ibarra-Barrientos.
 She was literally the light of the room anywhere she went.”

 A park named after her in San Elizario just a couple of miles aways from her home.
-A memorial with her first and last school picture, along with a plaque are set up at Lorenzo Elementary School where she attended Pre-k.
+A memorial with her first and last school picture, along with a plaqueare set up at Lorenzo Elementary School where she attended

 “There’s no day that we go without thinking of where she would be right now.
 What she would look like,” Ibarra-Barrientos said.